-27 March 2013, 12:00 noon Central European Time.
+29 September 2016, 12:00 noon Central European Summer Time.

-Please note it is the PI's responsibility to resolve any verification or upload problems related to the instrument configuration, LaTeX file or associated figures well before the deadline.
-ESO cannot provide support beyond 11:00 CET on the day of the deadline.
-The online receiver will switch off at
+Please note that it is the PI's responsibility to resolve any verification or upload problems related to the instrument configuration, LaTeX file or associated figures well before the deadline.
+ESO cannot provide support beyond 11:00 CEST on the day of the deadline.
+The online receiver will switch off at 12:00 CEST.
+No submissions or amendments to submitted proposals can be accepted after this time.

-In each submitted proposal, one single person, the Principal Investigator (PI), must be identified as being principally responsible for this proposal.
+In each submitted proposal, one single person, the Principal Investigator (PI), must be primarily responsible for that proposal.
 By submitting a proposal the PI agrees that he/she and his/her collaborators will act according to ESO's policies and regulations (including the conditions specified in the present Call for Proposals) if observing time is granted.

 Any questions about policies or the practical aspects of proposal preparation should be addressed to the ESO Observing Programmes Office, opo@eso.org.
-Enquiries about technical requirements of the planned observations should be sent to the User Support Department (usd-help@eso.org) for Paranal and Chajnantor and to lasilla@eso.org for La Silla.
-Enquiries can also be made through the Ask for help link in the User Portal, which is listed under "Other Services".
+Enquiries related to the technical requirements of the planned observations should be sent to the User Support Department (usd-help@eso.org) for Paranal and Chajnantor and to lasilla@eso.org for La Silla.

+This document outlines the main news concerning the call, provides guidelines on how to prepare an ESO observing proposal, and outlines the policies related to ESO programmes.
+All the technical details related to the available facilities, telescopes and instruments are available through the ESO webpages.
 Part I of this Call for Proposals provides information on how to complete and submit a Phase 1 proposal to ESO and Part II describes the policies and procedures regarding proposing for, carrying out, and publishing ESO observations.